Gaeta

-Gaeta (/it/; Cāiēta; Southern Laziale: Gaieta) is a seaside resort in the province of Latina in Lazio, Italy.
-Set on a promontory stretching towards the Gulf of Gaeta, it is 133 km from Rome and 96.5 km from Naples.
+Gaeta (/it/; Caieta; Southern Laziale: Gaieta) is a seaside resort in the province of Latina in Lazio, Italy.
+Set on a promontory stretching towards the Gulf of Gaeta, it is 133 km south of Rome and 96.5 km north of Naples.

 The city has played a conspicuous part in military history; its walls date to Roman times and were extended and strengthened in the 15th century, especially throughout the history of the Kingdom of Naples (later the Kingdom of the Two Sicilies).

 Present-day Gaeta is a fishing port and a seaside resort.
 NATO has a naval base here.
 In 2025, it received the blue and green flags from FEE for the twelfth consecutive year.
 It is one of the I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 Ancient times

 Ancient Caieta was situated on the slopes of the Torre di Orlando, a promontory overlooking the Mediterranean Sea.
 It was inhabited by the Oscan-speaking Italic tribe of the Aurunci tribe by the 10th-9th century BC.
 Only in 345 BC did the territory of Gaeta come under Rome's influence.

 Caieta, with its temperate climate like the neighbouring Formia and Sperlonga, became one of the earliest locations of villae maritimae, seaside villas and luxurious retreats for the Roman elite owned, for example, by Scipio Africanus (236–183 BC) and Gaius Laelius.
 Caieta was also linked to the capital of the Roman Empire by the Appian Way and its extension the Via Flacca.

 The remains of the monumental villa of Lucius Marcius Philippus, stepfather of Augustus, are in Hotel Irlanda in the Arcella area.
 Lucius Munatius Plancus (consul in 42 BC) had a vast villa located on Monte Orlando overlooking the Gulf of Gaeta.
 His mausoleum, built at the end of the 1st century BC, is still an impressive monument inside a large clearing within the villa.

 Lucius Sempronius Atratinus probably lived here as indicated by his mausoleum.
 Atratinus was suffect Consul in 40 and 34 BC, propraetor in Greece in 39 BC, and first admiral of Mark Antony's fleet from 38–34 BC.

 In the Roman imperial age, it continued as a popular seaside resort for many important and rich characters of Rome.
 Emperor Domitian (r.
 81–96 AD) also had a villa in the area.

 Emperor Antoninus Pius restored the port, given its strategic relevance.

 Remains of an aqueduct that supplied the town from the Conca hill can be seen a few metres from the villa of Hortensius.